Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

 For the second part we give each vertex $v$ of $N$ a weight $c(v)$, which is zero for terminals and equal to~$\cost(P_v)$ for each Steiner vertex $v\in V(N)\setminus R$ and corresponding path $P_v$ given by \autoref{lem:paths}.
 We now divide the optimum solution $N$ into regions of small size, such that the boundaries of the regions have small total weight.

+\begin{dfn} A \emph{region} is a subgraph of~$N$, and given a set of regions, a \emph{boundary vertex} is a vertex that lies in at least two regions.
+Given a planar graph $N$ and a value $r$, a \emph{weighted weak $r$-division} is a set of regions of $N$ inducing a partition on the edges of $N$, such that each region has at most~$r$ vertices, and the total weight of all boundary vertices is an $O(1/\log r)$-fraction of the total weight~$\sum_{v\in V(N)} c(v)$. \end{dfn}

-Formally, a \emph{region} is a subgraph of~$N$, and an \emph{$r$-division} is given by a partition of the edges of $N$, each spanning a region with at most $r$ vertices.
-A \emph{boundary vertex} of an $r$-division is a vertex that lies in at least two regions.
-In a \emph{weak $r$-division}, as for instance defined in~\cite{italiano2011improved}, we bound the total number of boundary vertices and the number of regions (it is called ``weak'' since it does not bound the boundary vertices of each region individually).
-For unweighted planar graphs it can be shown that there is an $r$-division with only $O(n/\sqrt r)$ boundary vertices and $O(n/r)$ regions~\cite{italiano2011improved,frederickson1981approximation}.
-To prove this, a separator theorem is applied recursively until each resulting region is small enough.
-The bound on the number of boundary vertices follows from the well-known fact that any planar graph has a small separator of size $O(\sqrt{n})$.
+Unweighted weak $r$-divisions of planar graphs have found many applications in approximation algorithms, and are for instance defined in~\cite{italiano2011improved}.
+For these, the total number of boundary vertices is at most $O(n/\sqrt r)$ (they are called ``weak'' since they do not bound the boundary vertices of each region individually).
+Additionally, the number of regions is bounded by $O(n/r)$ in this case~\cite{italiano2011improved,frederickson1981approximation}.
+To prove the existence of such weak $r$-divisions for planar graphs, a separator theorem is applied recursively until each resulting region is small enough.
+The bound on the number of boundary vertices follows from the well-known fact that any planar graph has a small separator of size~$O(\sqrt{n})$.